PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_oscillators.md

 ## The repressilator: a synthetic biological oscillator

 Researchers have identified many network motifs that facilitate oscillation, some of which are very complicated and include many components.
-In this lesson, we will focus on a simple three-component oscillator motif called a **repressilator**.
+In this lesson, we will focus on a simple three-component oscillator motif called a **repressilator**[^repress].
 We will implement the repressilator with a particle simulator but also then analyze the robustness of this system in response to small changes in concentrations of particles.

-* NOAH: cite repressilator.

 The repressilator motif is shown in the figure below.
 In this motif, all three proteins are transcription factors, and they form a cycle in which *X* represses *Y*, *Y* represses *Z*, and *Z* represses *X* (hence the name).
 The repressilator clearly forms a feedback loop, but nothing *a priori* about this motif would indicate that it would lead to oscillation; after all, we have already seen feedback processes in this module that did not lead to oscillation.